Materials-Consortia/OPTIMADE/optimade.rst

   - **data\_available**: an integer containing the total number of data resource objects available in the database for the endpoint.
   - **last\_id**: a string containing the last ID returned.
   - **response\_message**: response string from the server.
+  - **request\_delay**: a float giving time in seconds a client should wait before issuing a subsequent request.
   - **implementation**: a dictionary describing the server implementation, containing the OPTIONAL fields:

     - **name**: name of the implementation.